 - Omar is the first Somali-American member of Congress, the first woman of color to represent Minnesota and one of the first two Muslim women ever elected to Congress.

-Ilhan Omar’s Net Worth: -$25,001 to -$65,000
+Ilhan Omar’s Net Worth: Disputed

-According to a financial disclosure report filed by Omar in May 2019, she has no assets.
-She owes between $15,001 and $50,000 in student loans, and has a car loan from Toyota for $10,000 to $15,000, leaving her with a negative net worth ranging from -$25,001 to -$65,000.
+According to a financial disclosure report filed by Omar in May 2019, she had no assets at that time.
+She owed between $15,001 and $50,000 in student loans, and had a car loan from Toyota for $10,000 to $15,000, leaving her with a negative net worth ranging from -$25,001 to -$65,000, per OpenSecrets.

-Ilhan Omar Reelection Campaign Funds: $1.43 Million
+Ilhan Omar’s 2020 Reelection Campaign Funds: $5.8 Million

 Ilhan Omar’s Political Journey